BOBBY BENNETT: ONE DAY YOU'LL SEE THE WORLD THROUGH MY EYES

 I asked the kid out of sheer curiosity, "What do your parents think of drag racing?"

-"Well, my Mom died last year from cancer, and my dad only likes it because I do," the kid responded with a somewhat sad look.
+"Well, my Mom died last year from cancer, and my dad only likes it because I do, I'm a pretty good baseball player, and I will probably be in the big leagues, one day.
+Since I have no one to come watch me play, I'd probably just as soon be in drag racing." the kid responded with a somewhat sad look.

 Knowing I wanted to tell this kid of the joys and heartbreaks ahead of him, I refrained.
 Luckily I had seen the movie 'The Butterfly Effect,' in which changing one minute detail could alter the course of one's life, I limited myself to giving only sage advice.